Joycey83/Dictionaryopedia/README.md

 - Play audio pronunciations for the searched word.
 - Show corresponding images for the searched word.

-## Running Locally

-1. Fork this repository
-2. Clone your forked repository to your local machine
-3. Install dependencies with npm install
-4. Start the development server with npm start
-5. Open your browser and navigate to http://localhost:3000

 ## Usage

 - Visit https://dictionaryopedia.netlify.app/